Mikeysax/mikey/README.md

 If your project directory changes at all, delete ```.mikeyPath``` folder to recache folder paths. ```.mikeyPath``` folder is added to ```.gitignore``` also.

 <strong>You cannot create files that already exist. *Mikey* will prevent you from overwriting files you have already generated.</strong>
 ___
+### mikey.json Details

+On file generation, *Mikey* will check the root of your project to see if a ```mikey.json``` file exists.
+If ```mikey.json``` does not exist it will be generated.

+Inside ```mikey.json``` contains settings for css generation, css folder name, css extension, and testing generation.

+- css: Can be set to a boolean and determines if *Mikey* should generate a css file.

+- cssFolder: Can be set to the name of the folder that contains your CSS files.

+- cssExtension: This determines what extension the CSS files *Mikey* generates will have.

+- testing: Can be set to a boolean and determines if *Mikey* should generate a test.

+___
 ### Adding Imports on File Generation